thm-mni-ii/lama/CONTRIBUTING.md

 # Contributing Guideline

 This project is part of the software technology module at the "THM-Mittelhessen".
 Only the current members of the group "Flutter-App" are allowed to contribute to this project.
-The group leaders are Dario .. and Franz ... who will manage the jira platform, distribute the tasks among the members etc.
+The group leaders are Dario Pläschke and Franz Johann Leonhardt who will manage the jira platform, distribute the tasks among the members etc.

 ## Workflow